Americans are Ready to Buy EVs, But are America’s Utilities Ready to Power Them?

 While some of these challenges will be more difficult than others to solve, from a big picture perspective, our country is about to undergo a rapid change in the years ahead as we transition from fossil fuels to an all-electric, renewable energy future, and it will require everyone in our country to adapt.
-However, there is a huge mountain to climb: according to a Reuter’s report, “the power and transport sectors combined make up more than 50% of the U.S. greenhouse gas emissions.”
+However, there is another huge mountain to climb: according to a REUTER’S REPORT, “the power and sectors combined make up more than 50% of the U.S. greenhouse gas emissions.”
 In that same report, the National Renewable Energy Laboratory (NREL) estimates that by 2050, “the electrification of transportation and other sectors will require a doubling of U.S. generation capacity.”

-What this means is that engineers working within the power and transportation industries will need to open the aperture of their thinking in anticipation of the changes coming in the years ahead.
+This means that engineers working within the power and transportation industries will need to adjust their thinking in anticipation of the changes coming in the years ahead.
 Among these changes, I foresee the following:

-Lulled by capacity – The American power grid today has the capacity now to power the growth expected in EVs over the next several years.
+Lulled by capacity – The American power grid today has the capacity now to power the growth expected in EVs and electrification infrastructure over the next several years.
 That’s largely thanks to energy-efficient appliances and the adoption of better building practices that reduce heating and cooling costs.
 However, the volume of EVs and the timing of when we’ll charge them offers the real challenge.
-A recent study by the Boston Consulting Group estimates that $200 billion in investments will be needed to build out an infrastructure to support EVs in the 2030s to support 40 million EVs.
+A recent study by the BOSTON CONSULTING GROUP estimates that $200 billion in investments will be needed to build out the infrastructure to support 40 million EVs in the 2030s.
 Imagine the costs of 250 million EVs to replace all vehicles currently on our roads today.

-Watch changing migration patterns – As global warming increases, people will move to avoid wildfires or toward places that are not plagued by drought.
+Watch changing migration patterns – As global warming increases, people will move to avoid wildfires, or toward places that are not plagued by drought.
 We are already seeing how migration is affecting places such as the Seattle area or Texas.
-People moved because of COVID-19, and now places like Duluth, Minnesota, are being touted as climate havens.
-Transportation and utility planners will need to watch this because where the people go, the EVs will go.
+Many people moved because of COVID-19, and now one would find that places like Duluth, Minnesota, are being touted as climate havens.
+Transportation and utility planners will need to monitor these changes – because where the people go, the EVs will go.

 Educating the public about paying for their highways – Currently federal and state gas taxes fund the maintenance of our nation’s highways.
-Most folks don’t even notice it when they fill up their cars or trucks.
-As gas-powered vehicles become more fuel efficient over the next 15 years and as more EVs hit the roads, somehow these funds need to be replaced.
+Most folks don’t even notice this charge when they fill up their cars or trucks.
+As gas-powered vehicles become more fuel efficient over the next 15 years and as more EVs hit the roads, somehow these funds will need to be replaced.
 If the majority of Americans charge their EVs at home, will utilities need to add a charging tax to help fund road and bridge maintenance?
 Or does the Highway Trust Fund move from a gasoline tax to a Vehicle Miles Traveled tax?

-Smart charging to balance peak and off-peak demand – As all of the EV cars, trucks and other vehicles come onto the grid, I foresee a new system where utilities charge consumers and businesses less when they charge their EVs during off peak times.
-Imagine, if you will, millions of Americans arriving home from their evening rush hour and immediately plugging in their vehicles.
+Smart charging to balance peak and off-peak demand – As EV cars, trucks and other vehicles join the grid, I foresee a new system where utilities charge consumers and businesses less when they charge their EVs during off-peak times.
+Imagine millions of Americans arriving home from their evening rush hour and immediately plugging in their vehicles.
 What if we can convince these masses to wait to charge their vehicle even for just a couple hours?

-Battery storage will be a critical component – As we transition from fossil fuels to renewable energy, battery storage will play a critical role in meeting the demand of EVs and also the transition in the northern tier of the U.S. for the change in use of natural gas and fuel-oil heating to electric heating.
-I see utility scale battery storage systems powering cities, suburbs and towns, and I see homes and buildings having their own battery storage systems.
+Battery storage will be a critical component – As we transition from fossil fuels to renewable energy, battery storage will play a critical role in meeting the demand of EVs.
+It will also play an important part in the northern half of the U.S. for the change in use of natural gas and fuel-oil heating to electric heating.
+I see utility-scale battery storage systems powering cities, suburbs and towns, and I anticipate homes and buildings having their own battery storage systems.

-Transforming Mass Transit with EVs – The problem with light-rail transit systems that are being built in many cities across the country is that they take up a lot of space, and they are fixed to a specific route.
-In the decades ahead, that may all change, as 5G digital communications allows for automated electric vans and shuttles to be linked together like small trains that can travel through nearly any neighborhood and follow routes based on where people actually are, versus pushing people to light-rail train stations.
+Transforming Mass Transit with EVs – The problem with light-rail transit systems that are being built in many cities across the country is that they take up a lot of space and are fixed to a specific route.
+In the decades ahead, that may all change.
+5G digital communications allow for automated electric vans and shuttles to be linked together – kind of like small trains that can travel through nearly any neighborhood and follow routes based on where people actually are, versus pushing people to travel to light-rail train stations.

-Building DEI into Future EV Infrastructure – EV cars and trucks are not cheap, and because of their price tag, they will automatically prevent people in lower income brackets from buying into them as EVs go mainstream.
-It’s also not likely that there will be a robust used EV market for some time either, which would provide a gateway for lower-income households to adapt EVs into their day-to-day lives.
+Building Equity into Future EV Infrastructure – EV cars and trucks are not cheap.
+Because of their price tag, EVs and their cost could prevent people in lower income brackets from purchasing the technology as EVs go mainstream.
+It’s also not likely that there will be a robust used EV market for some time, which would provide a gateway for lower-income households to adapt EVs into their day-to-day lives.
 As our country makes the shift to EVs, logically, we would build charging stations where the EVs are.
-But by that logic, we are likely to leave out low-income urban neighborhoods and large swaths of rural America, unintentionally reinforcing racial disparities that already exist in our system and unintentionally widening the gap between urban and rural America.
-Utilities, renewable developers, and transportation departments need to address this issue as America builds out its EV infrastructure.
+But by that logic, we are likely to leave out low-income urban neighborhoods and large swaths of rural America, unintentionally reinforcing racial disparities that already exist in our system and inadvertently widening the gap between urban and rural America.
+Utilities, renewable developers and transportation departments need to address this issue as America builds out its EV infrastructure.